Kips-alih/Island-Resort-Website/README.md

 ### Author
 This project was developed by Alphonce kipngeno
 ### Technologies Used
+*HTML
-[HTML] to control the layout of the webpage.
+To control the layout of the webpage.
+*CSS
-[CSS] to style the webpage
+To style the webpage
 ## License
 Licensed under MIT license and copyright (C) 2021 Alphonce.